ksu-hmi/InteractiveDictionary3/README.md

 dictionary_2.py

 > Check for non-existing words.
 This ensures that the word can be found in the dictionary.
+Also, it make sure the word is an actual word.

 dictionary_3.py